espocrm/documentation/docs/extensions/export-import/export-import-usage.md

 ## Installing

 You need to install the Export Import extension on your EspoCRM instance.
 Download the latest release package from the [GitHub repository](https://github.com/espocrm/ext-export-import/releases).
-Follow [instructions](https://docs.espocrm.com/administration/extensions/#installing) to install the extension in EspoCRM.
+Follow [instructions](https://docs.espocrm.com/administration/extensions/#installing) to install the extension.

 ## Usage